 Health plans are facing multiple challenges in the coming year, from increased pressures to improve the member experience, and have credible data that reveals member-level trends based off CAHPS, HEDIS, health equity, and other quality measurement tools to expanded expectations for lowering the total cost of care.

-Still facing the impact and stresses of COVID-19, payers need even stronger data-driven analytics and a strategic approach to risk adjustment, quality improvement, financial performance and operational efficiency.
-Now that CMS has doubled the weighting of CAHPS member experience and revised access measures for 2023 Stars, the demands for actionable data are mounting.
+Still facing the impact and stresses of COVID-19, payers need even stronger data-driven analytics and a strategic approach to risk adjustment, quality improvement, financial performance, and operational efficiency.
+Now that Centers for Medicare & Medicaid Services has doubled the weight of CAHPS member experience and revised access measures for 2023 Stars ratings, the demands for actionable data are mounting.

 In this environment of increased complexity, many health plan leadership teams may be left wondering why they shouldn’t just build software on their own instead of partnering with an experienced data analytics team that consistently and successfully tackles the challenges.

-It may come down to a simple conclusion: healthcare is hard.
-And the data analytics software to power payers forward should not be left to tyros or over-confident players with simplistic approaches that underestimate the industry’s intricacies around lines of business, regulation, data, clinical practice, financial dynamics and consumer trends.
-Payers cannot afford to settle for being someone else’s experiment.
+It may come down to a simple conclusion: Healthcare is hard.
+And the data analytics software to power payers forward shouldn’t be left to tyros or over-confident players with simplistic approaches that underestimate the industry’s intricacies around lines of business, regulation, data, clinical practice, financial dynamics, and consumer trends.
+Payers can’t afford to settle for being someone else’s experiment.

-The overarching reasons to Buy from the pros vs. build-it-yourself are concise: shorter implementation timelines, reduced cost overruns and better results.
+The overarching reasons to buy from the pros versus build-it-yourself are concise: shorter implementation timelines, reduced cost overruns and better results.